How to Start your Process Documentation

 To start Smart Process Tracking, click New in the Start Menu and you will be redirected to the documenting mode.
 You can open the start screen of the process in your live application that you start with.
 For capturing in browser sessions, you should avoid switching between tabs - start new sessions instead.

 The action bar stays in the foreground at all times, but will not be shown on the screenshots taken by the AM Muse.
 To start the Smart Indicator, hit the Start button.
 You will recognize its activity when hovering over your screen, as colored rectangles appear over the screen elements.

-Now you can start indicating and telling the AM Muse which actions to perform, e.g., create a left click action on a button in your live system, choose the corresponding toggle in the action panel and click on the button on your screen.
-Afterwards, you can insert a description into the action list.
+Now you can start indicating and telling the AM Muse which actions to perform, e.g., create a left-click action on a button in your live system, choose the corresponding toggle in the action panel and click on the button on your screen.
+Afterward, you can insert a description into the action list.
 Entering a detailed description with plenty of information will make it easier to understand and enhance the process later on in the automation journey.